Reviews Communities Blog FAQ Services Contact

 Aim for 0.5 to 1 percent of the sale price in most segments.
 That size often reduces days on market without undermining your price.
 Keep the credit within lender caps and pair it with stronger terms like shortened contingencies to protect your net.

 Often yes.
-A small credit used for a 2 to 1 temporary buydown can reduce the buyer’s monthly payment more than the same dollars in a price cut.
+A small credit used for a 2-to-1 temporary buydown can reduce the buyer’s monthly payment more than the same dollars in a price cut.
 You keep your sold price stronger while the buyer feels real payment relief, which can close the gap in a hesitant market.

 Yes, with nuance.
-In Poway, family driven demand favors modest credits that help with closing costs, especially around school calendar moves.
+In Poway, family-driven demand favors modest credits that help with closing costs, especially around school calendar moves.
 In Del Mar and other luxury coastal areas, emphasize presentation and timing, then use a rate buydown or flexible possession rather than visible price cuts.

 Appraisers look at contract price and comps, not net after credits.
 Large credits can trigger closer review, so keep them modest.
 Conventional, FHA, and VA loans each have maximum seller credit rules tied to down payment.
 Confirm caps with the buyer’s lender before you agree.